360cloud/terraform-scripts/README.md

 # Using Count Parameters for Scaling Terraform Resources:

-count-example : EC2 Instances with an Elastic Load Balancer
+count-example : EC2 Instances scaling with count and using an Elastic Load Balancer

-# For Using TFVAR File
+# Using TFVAR File to maintain multiple AWS Environments .

 Use env-config directory to store your TFVAR Files